 Actions Combination and Key Strokes

 You can only manipulate objects in the Objects mode.

 Move an object.

 Duplicate an object.
 Alt &

-Duplicate an object several times. increase or decrease the number of copies.
+Duplicate an object several times.
+Alt û & & decrease or decrease the number of copies.

 Redefine the anchor point of an object.
 D &